The Thames Valley Circuit is a mixed, diverse, multi-ethnic circuit with 10 churches set along the Thames Valley corridor comprising three towns:

 Likewise, many of the organisations and activities for the entire circuit, have their own pages in the Outreach section.

 There are many examples of churches working together, such as in work among immigrants and refugees, and supporting and providing finance for ecumenical projects.
-It should also be noted that two of our churches provide and run (with ecumenical help) Night Shelters for the homeless during the worst of the winter.
+It should also be noted that some of our churches provide and run (with ecumenical help) Night Shelters for the homeless during the worst of the winter.
 Several churches are involved in Street Angels and many collect for Food Banks.

 A Methodist fellowship of Christian communities in the Thames Valley, transformed by the Good News of Jesus and demonstrating God's love, peace and justice in all we do.